 In 2017 over 300,000 took the pilgrimage and it is growing in numbers compared to the mid to late 1980s when only 700-3,000 took to the trail.
 I am certain many of the actual paths have changed over the years as cities and highways were built but the actual pilgrimage and its goals I am sure remain the same.
 You can hike it, bike it or horse ride it from many different parts of Europe.
 Some do it for religious or spiritual reasons, some for a fitness challenge.
 Some people do it to find themselves.
 We did it for many reasons.
 A holiday with a difference, a breakaway from screens, to push the boundaries of what our bodies and minds can do and to just be outside in nature with our friends.

 When to walk the Camino

 We went over the Easter period, which took in late March/early April.
 In the lead up to the walk the clouds had dumped every last drop of rain in that part of Spain and the cold was also present.
-For us that live in the desert of the UAE it was going to be challenging to understand what to pack for 5 degrees and rain.
-We just aren’t bred that way.
+For us that lived in the desert of the UAE it was going to be challenging to understand what to pack for 5 degrees and rain.
+We just weren't bred that way.
 But for us it was just perfect - no one really was worried about the rain or mud and thankfully we all just ploughed through.
 The trail wasn't that busy and the accommodation was plentiful.
 This can change depending on the route, distance and season you take.
 If you are contemplating walking in the warmer months be prepared for crowded accommodation and many of the albergues (pilgrim hostels) are closed in winter.